gomesac/gomesac.github.io/_projects/gatekeeper.md

 ---
 name: GateKeeper
-stage: development
+stage: failed
 ---
-Gatekeeper is a Interviewing as a Service Platform
+[GateKeeper](https://gatekeeper.cocoonfirm.com "GateKeeper website") is an Interviewing as a Service Platform

+Status: {{ stage }}

 It is a platform for professionals and experts to earn money vetting candidates for early Startups` roles